noahhl/rundeck/README.md

 ### default

-The default recipe (`recipe[rundeck]`) installs and configures a Rundeck server and optionally a single admin user.
+The default recipe (`recipe[rundeck]`) installs and configures a Rundeck server and optionally creates a single admin user.
 As noted above, you are highly encouraged to not use this recipe directly, in favor of making a wrapper cookbook and using the underlying resources yourself.
 This is because the recipe is configured using node attributes, and in a chef-server/client setup this is insecure.
 If you are using chef-solo, this recipe is believed to be safe at this time.

 To use the recipe, `node['rundeck']['cli_password']` and `node['rundeck']['ssh_key']` are required. `node['rundeck']['admin_password']`